How To Manage Exam Anxiety

 • Eat and drink something before an exam.
 An empty stomach can worsen anxiety.

-5. Learn from your experiences: Whenever you take an exam, begin to learn what works, what doesn’t work, and what you need to improve on in managing your fears and anxieties.
-Use what you have learned from taking your past exams to help you get prepared for the next one that is coming up.
+Whenever you take an exam, begin to learn what works, what doesn’t work, and what you need to improve on in managing your fears and anxieties.
+Use what you have learned from taking your past exams to help you get prepared for the next one.

 Like What You Read?